neilhaeems/New-York-Times-Article-Search-Program/README.md

 f.
 Politics
 g.
 Sports

-For a full list, please refer to the last page of this file.
+For a full list, please refer to the end of this file.

 4. Search terms are not case-sensitive.
 If a user enters “Economy”, “economy”, or “eCoNoMy”, the results will all be the same.